Instructor: Dr. Kenneth W. Regan 326 Davis Hall 645-4738 firstname.lastname@example.org

 I reserve the right to 5% leeway in weighting while assigning the final letter grade-this is most typically done for students who do markedly well on the final exam, when it may be treated as if it were worth 45% for that student.
 This will only be done to an individual student's advantage, and will have no effect on others' grades.

-The homework will consist of weekly problem sets.
+The homework will consist of weekly or bi-weekly problem sets.
 All submissions will be in hardcopy.

 Problem set submissions must be your own individual work .
 No joint submissions will be accepted.
 In an early lecture I will explain the purpose of individual work, academic integrity, and the "qualitative" nature of exercises in this course.
 I will give guidelines on how work can be done and what can be discussed among you.
 Cheating will be punished as per department policy-in a graduate community this shouldn't have to be said, but alas it does.
 The Department's policy statement is available here.